Bell of Frog Lake: History

-After the massacre the bodies of Fafard, Marchand, Delaney and Gowanlock had been hurriedly placed in the cellar under the church by several of the Métis residents who were now captive.
+After the massacre, the bodies of Fafard, Marchand, Delaney and Gowanlock had been hurriedly placed in the cellar under the church by several of the Métis residents who were now captive.
 They, at great risk, also moved the bodies of Quinn and Gouin into the cellar of a house near where they were killed but were refused permission to touch the other victims.

-The church, the rectory and all the buildings of the Frog Lake settlement were burned on April 4, 1885 (the day before Easter).
+The church, the rectory and all the buildings of the Frog Lake settlement were burned on April 4 (the day before Easter).
 All that remained of the mission was the bell tower and the cemetery.

-On June 14 the Midland Battalion (the advance guard of Major-General Strange) arrived and buried the bodies in the cemetery.
-The bell which was still suspended from the fire blackened bell tower by the church on June 8 disappeared.
-Bishop Vital-Justin Grandin suspected that the soldiers had taken the bell but a search found no trace.
-Father Laurent Legoff o.m.i. (in charge of the St. Raphael Mission at Cold Lake) also mentions that the bell of the Frog Lake Mission had been taken from the bell tower.
+On June 14 the Midland Provisional Battalion (the advance guard of Major-General Thomas Bland Strange) arrived and buried the bodies in the cemetery.
+The bell, which was still suspended from the fire blackened bell tower by the church, on June 8 disappeared.
+Bishop Grandin suspected that the soldiers had taken the bell, but a search found no trace.
+Laurent Legoff (an Oblate priest in charge of the St. Raphael Mission at Cold Lake) also mentions that the bell of the Frog Lake Mission had been taken from the bell tower.
 General Strange upon learning of the theft blamed the military teamsters.
-Several years later the Canadian government reimbursed the Mission for their lost bell.
+Several years later the Canadian government reimbursed the mission for their lost bell.

 In 2014 evidence that soldiers from the Midland Battalion had indeed stolen the bell surfaced in Ontario.
 The Midland Battalion served in the Alberta Column of the North West Field Force until it was demobilized on 24 July 1885.